Dynamics-Adaptive Continual Reinforcement Learning via Progressive Contextualization: Experiments and Evaluations

-\item[2)] {\em CRLUnsup\cite{lomonaco2020continual}:} It detects environmental changes by observing the ability of the agent to perform the task (i.e., the difference between the actual reward and the expected one).
-When this difference goes below a certain threshold, it triggers the memory consolidation procedure employing Elastic Weight Consolidation (EWC) \cite{kirkpatrick2017overcoming}.
+\item[2)] {\em CRLUnsup\cite{lomonaco2020continual}:} It detects environmental changes by observing the ability of the agent to perform the task.
+When the changes are detected, it triggers the memory consolidation procedure employing EWC to preserve previously learned policies from catastrophic forgetting.

 \item[3)] {\em CDKD:} It is adapted from the IQ \cite{zhang2022catastrophic} framework that can alleviate catastrophic interference for value-based RL in stationary environments.
-In this article, we extend IQ to policy-based RL and perform context division and knowledge distillation (renamed as CDKD), and set the true number of contexts in advance so that it can conduct continual learning in dynamic environments.
+In this article, we extend IQ to policy-based RL with context division and knowledge distillation (renamed as CDKD), and set the true number of contexts in advance so that it can conduct continual learning in dynamic environments.

-\item[4)] {\em LLIRL\cite{wang2021lifelong}:} It develops and maintains a library that contains an infinite mixture of parameterized environment models for lifelong adaptation in dynamic environments, which focuses on building upon the prior knowledge accumulated during previous learning to optimize the learning parameters to achieve the maximum return in the current environment, {\em without} considering the forgetting of previously learned policies.
+\item[4)] {\em LLIRL\cite{wang2021lifelong}:} It is a recent method that focuses on fast adaptation in non-stationary environments, which maintains a library that contains an infinite mixture of parameterized environment models for task clustering and optimizes the learning parameters based on the knowledge accumulated by the previously learned similar tasks to maximize return in the current environment, {\em without} considering the forgetting of previously learned policies.

-\item[5)] {\em DaCoRL (Oracle):} This approach can be regarded as a supervised version of our proposed DaCoRL, and the key difference is that the agent is informed in each time period of the specific task-to-context mapping (i.e., all context identifications are made available). \end{itemize}
+\item[5)] {\em DaCoRL (Oracle):} This approach can be regarded as a supervised version of DaCoRL, in which the agent is informed in each time period of the specific task-to-context mapping (i.e., context identities are made available). \end{itemize}

-In the experiments, we use policy search with nonlinear function approximation to handle continuous control tasks in dynamic environments.
-For the robot navigation tasks, we perform gradient updates using the vanilla policy gradient RL algorithm REINFORCE.
+To handle continuous control tasks, we use policy search with nonlinear function approximation in our experiments.
+For the navigation tasks, we perform gradient updates using the vanilla policy gradient RL algorithm REINFORCE.
 In addition, we employ PPO as the base RL algorithm to learn in the more challenging MuJoCo locomotion tasks.